How to Choose the Right Forklift

 Step 2: Indoor, Outdoor, or Both?

 Outdoor on gravel, asphalt, or uneven ground: Pneumatic-tire IC forklift (Class V).
-Handles ramps and weather.
+Handles ramps, dock plates, and weather.
+LPG or diesel depending on load weight and run time.

-Crossing the dock both ways: Pneumatic IC or an LPG counterbalance built for indoor/outdoor dual use.
+Crossing the dock both ways: Pneumatic IC or an LPG counterbalance rated for indoor/outdoor dual use.
+Cushion-tire electrics are not suitable for outdoor pavement.

 Step 3: Aisle Width